 In addition it helps keep you lean and strong.
 Glycine (one of the amino acids found in collagen) increases the metabolism by converting glucose into energy that feeds muscle cells.
 This lean muscle burns calories and supports posture and bone health.

 As we age, the fibroblasts that regenerate cells in the epidermis of our skin weaken and our ability to produce collagen slows down, among other things this results in a reduction of skins elasticity.
 Skin cells renew every month and are made of proteins that need essential amino acids in the right ratios in order to develop.
 By stimulating the production of collagen and elastin we support the health and healthy glow of our skin.
 Just an added bonus!

 Type of protein does matter.

 In collagen there eighteen amino acids and eight are ‘essential’.
 An ‘essential’ amino acid is one that your body can’t produce on it’s own and needs to be introduced through your diet.
-All eight of these amino acids need to be present in order to for the body to produce a protein cell.
 Meat and dairy are the best sources, but also nuts, legumes, almonds, pistachios , broccoli, asparagus all are good sources of quality amino acids.
 If you are like me you may be limiting meat and dairy from your diet, or eliminating them altogether.

 And this is where a supplement becomes valuable.
 As you get older, unless you are eating like a crazy healthy rock star and have a personal chef who is also a certified nutritionist, you may want to consider a collagen supplemental powder or capsule.
 Studies, like the one published in here in the Journal of Cosmetic Dermotology and here in Skin Pharmacology and Physiology are now being done on the advantage of supplemental support of collagen peptides and its benefits to support healthy skin.